(Photo by Gades Photography)

 Irregular hours and bad timing.

-Skipping breakfast or otherwise eating without a regular schedule can lead to weight gain because if we go too long between feedings we tend to overdo it when we do finally eat.
+Skipping breakfast or otherwise eating without a regular schedule can lead to the freshman 15 because if we go too long between feedings we tend to overdo it when we do finally eat.
 Having allowed ourselves to become too hungry, we also make bad choices about what to eat.

 Beverages, and not just the ones you think of first…